Maggie Chapman: Comments on the UK Supreme Court

 In April 2025, in the aftermath of the Supreme Court's judgement in the case of For Women Scotland Ltd v The Scottish Ministers, which stated that a woman is defined by biological sex under UK equality law, Chapman attended a transgender rights rally in Aberdeen where she was filmed condemning the ruling.
 Chapman denounced what she called "bigotry, prejudice and hatred coming from the Supreme Court".
 Chapman's comments were denounced by the Faculty of Advocates, which described them as failing to "respect the rule of law", and constituting "an egregious breach of Ms Chapman's duties to uphold the continued independence of the judiciary".
-In a letter to the Equalities, Human Rights and Civil Justice Committee - of which Chapman is deputy convener - Roddy Dunlop KC called her comments "outrageous" and said that they created a risk of danger to members of the Supreme Court, and called for an apology and for Chapman to consider her position.
+In a letter to the Equalities, Human Rights and Civil Justice Committee – of which Chapman is deputy convener – Roddy Dunlop KC called her comments "outrageous" and said that they created a risk of danger to members of the Supreme Court, and called for an apology and for Chapman to consider her position.
 Chapman stood by her comments and refused to apologise, saying that institutions and laws reflect transphobia and prejudice in society.
 On 29 April, a motion in the Committee to remove Chapman as deputy convener was rejected by four votes to three after SNP MSPs sided with Chapman.
 Two Conservatives and one Labour member voted in favour of removing her.

 Bullying allegations

 In June 2025, Guy Ingerson, who had previously worked for Chapman, made a bullying complaint against her to the Scottish Greens.
 She had reportedly contacted Ingerson's place of work to tell his new employer that he was "untrustworthy", and should be "watched".

+In March 2026, when Ingerson was barred from running for the Scottish Parliament, Ingerson accused Chapman of running a "two-year long campaign of bullying, lies, rumours and smears" in order to have him removed as a candidate.
+Chapman was re-vetted due to the ongoing complaint against her, but was ultimately allowed to remain as a candidate.
+In response, Esme Houston – now second on the list after Chapman – called for an extraordinary general meeting on Ingerson's barring and a petition was launched by Scottish Greens members in support of holding the EGM.